 \int_{-\infty}^\infty f(\tau) g(t-\tau) \, d\tau\text{.}\) This definition agrees with (6.2) if you define \(f(t)\) and \(g(t)\) to be zero for \(t < 0\text{.}\) When discussing the Laplace transform, the definition we gave is sufficient.
 Convolution does occur in many other applications, however, where you may have to use the more general definition with infinities.

 Convolution has many properties that make it behave like a product.
 Let \(c\) be a constant and \(f\text{,}\)\(g\text{,}\) and \(h\) be functions.
-Then it is a calculus exercise to show
+It is a calculus exercise to verify that

 \begin{equation*}